-Ildp basic-tlv This command configures an LLDP-enabled port to advertise the system system-description description.
-Use the no form to disable this feature.
+Ildp basic-tlv This command configures an LLDP-enabled port to advertise the system description. system-description Use the no form to disable this feature.

-[no] IIdp basic-tlv system-description
+[no] Ildp basic-tlv system-description

 The system description is taken from the sysDescr object in RFC 3418, which includes the full name and version identification of the system's hardware type, software operating system, and networking software.